ofiwg/libfabric/README.md

 ***

-The verbs provider enables applications using OFI to be run over any verbs hardware (Infiniband, iWarp, etc).
-It uses the Linux Verbs API for network transport and provides a translation of OFI calls to appropriate verbs API calls.
+The verbs provider enables applications using OFI to be run over any verbs hardware (Infiniband, iWarp, etc.).
+It uses the Linux Verbs API for network transport and translates OFI calls to appropriate verbs API calls.
 It uses librdmacm for communication management and libibverbs for other control and data transfer operations.